junesirius/junesirius.github.io/_posts/Supernatural/SPN_Fantasy/SPN-Fantasy-whole-novel.md

 story start as urban legend of the campus, 3rd person view, a young man (which turns out to be Cas's newest incarnation, alias "Cael", lead to the twist revelation of who's forgetting)

-story-telling tone, Dean: "There are so many stories, half of them are true, the other half, just haven't happened yet." (quote DW)
+~~story-telling tone, Dean: "There are so many stories, half of them are true, the other half, just haven't happened yet." (quote DW, used)~~

 question-answer form, asking about each line for story and Dean tells them